-Just over a quarter (28%) started work in another sector immediately after leaving full-time education and before moving into work in construction (significantly lower than the 39% reported in 2007).
+Nearly one in five (17%) started work in another sector immediately after leaving full-time education and before moving into work in construction (significantly lower than the 29% reported in 2007).

-Agency workers are the most likely to have started work in another sector: 38% compared with 24% for those employed by a company, and 32% for the self-employed.
+Agency workers and the self-employed are the most likely to have started work in another sector: 19% and 20% respectively compared with 15% for those employed by a company.